 David knew this and encouraged himself in the Lord.

 And David was greatly distressed; for the people spake of stoning him, because the soul of all the people was grieved, every man for his sons and for his daughters: but David encouraged himself in the Lord his God.
 1 Samuel 30:6 KJV

-In 1 Samuel chapter 30 we learn that the Amalekites had invaded Ziklag, burned it with fire, and took all the people there captive including David’s two wives.
+In 1 Samuel chapter 30, we learn that the Amalekites had invaded Ziklag, burned it with fire, and took all the people there captive including David’s two wives.
 So when David and his men returned and discovered this they all “lifted up their voice and wept until they had no more power to weep” (verse 4).
 It was no wonder David was “greatly distressed.”
-Not only were these circumstances thrust into his lap, but the people who were with him started talking about stoning him because they were so upset!
+Not only were these circumstances thrust into his lap, but the people with him talked about stoning him because they were so upset!
 What did David do next?